MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ## Summary

 Universal Dashboard is a great module and can quickly be used as a frontend for PowerShell scripts to display useful data.
 This example could be adapted to interact and make changes to Azure DevOps projects (with an updated PAT with more scope permissions) and could also integrate with other endpoints of the Azure DevOps API.
-I enjoyed working on this project over the last couple of weeks and implemented it into an Azure DevOps project itself to run psake for running script analyser and a basic test.
+I enjoyed working on this project over the last couple of weeks and implemented it into an Azure DevOps project.
 Full code can be found in the [repo on Github].

 [PowerShell DevOps Playbook]: https://app.pluralsight.com/library/courses/powershell-devops-playbook/table-of-contents
 [Adam Bertram]: https://app.pluralsight.com/profile/author/adam-bertram